How selling gold from Southwold by post works

 How is the Royal Mail cover arranged?

 The postage is Royal Mail Special Delivery Guaranteed, tracked the whole way and signed for.
-Royal Mail Special Delivery cover may be available up to £2,500 depending on the postal method and cover level used; flag higher-value items in WhatsApp before you post and we will confirm the right option.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery; flag higher-value items in WhatsApp before you post and we will confirm the right option.

 What happens if I do not accept the offer?